 For now, the reusable program is only available to in-store customers, though Starbucks said it is “testing safe options” for reusable cups in the drive-thru lane.
 “For here ware” — ceramic mugs and plates — will once again be available for in-store customers, too.

 Elsewhere, Starbucks is in the midst of a pilot test for its “Borrow a Cup” program, where customers can get their beverages in a reusable cup for a $1 deposit.
 For the program, Starbucks has partnered with Ridwell, a company that collects hard-to-recycle items, to offer a home-pickup service.

-Starbucks noted today that a major hurdle on the path towards more widespread use of reusables is convenience.
-“The challenge is how to make choosing reusables as convenient as you expect from Starbucks – no extra steps – especially with 80% of Starbucks beverages being enjoyed on the go,” the company said in a statement today.
+Worldwide, we throw out roughly 264 billion paper cups per year.
+Most of these are difficult to recycle because of their plastic inner linings.
+When it launched the Borrow a Cup program, Starbucks itself noted that a major hurdle to curbing this problem is convenience.
+“The challenge is how to make choosing reusables as convenient as you expect from Starbucks – no extra steps – especially with 80% of Starbucks beverages being enjoyed on the go,” the company said.

 Other restaurant chains, including McDonald’s, Burger King and Just Salad, will grapple with a similar challenge as they further develop their own reusables programs.
 In all likelihood, the most effective strategy to cutting down cup waste (and packaging waste in general) will be a combination of bring-your-own-cup programs, partnerships with circular-packaging services, and regulatory requirements.